fomightez/sequencework/Extract_from_FASTA/README.md

 ## Related scripts / utilities in my other repositories

-To extract sequences from a Clustal-formatted alignment file, see `extract_regions_from_clustal_alignment.py` in [my Alignment utilities sub-repository](https://github.com/fomightez/sequencework/tree/master/alignment-utilities).
+To extract sequences from a Clustal-formatted alignment file, see `extract_regions_from_clustal_alignment.py` in ['Sequencework/alignment-utilities' code repository](https://github.com/fomightez/sequencework/tree/master/alignment-utilities/).

+If you are gathering some details or other information related to the sequences, you probably want to see my ['Sequencework/Extract_Details_or_Annotation' code repository](https://github.com/fomightez/sequencework/tree/master/Extract_Details_or_Annotation/).

 ## Scripts / Resources by others